 Sharon Dodd Counsellor/Family-Couple therapist/CBT therapist

-I have worked as a supervisor for both charities, agencies and in private practice for 8+ years and this has entailed supervising both trainees and qualified therapists.
+I am a qualified supervisor and have worked as a supervisor for both charities, agencies and in private practice for 8+ years and this has entailed supervising both trainees and qualified therapists.
 I am fully experienced in completing paperwork and supervisee assessment for educational providers.

 In practice this includes: